renacin/BramptonTransitAnalysis/README.md

 ## Introduction:
-This project is ever growing, and expanding as time goes on.

 Originally, I wanted this project to be a test of my data acquisition, and storage skills.
 Can I parse data from a website, and store it effectively in some sort of data base?
 Turns out I can.
-Developing a sort-of-live database was fun, and quite cool to see it grow in size every day.
+Developing a live-ish database was fun, and quite cool.
+Seeing the database grow in size every day was neat.

-Having all of that data, it was inevitable that I would want to analyze it.
+Having all of that data, it was inevitable that I would try to analyze it.
 And so this project then turned into a data analytics attempt.
 Can I discern patterns from the data that I collected?

 The patterns I identified were quite simple.
 A histogram, line graph, and a few maps later I knew I could do accomplish my goal.

 Time went on, and I kept coming back to this project.
-The more I poked at it, the more I wanted to try again, but with all that I've learned.
+The more I poked at it, the more I wanted to try again; each new attempt with a different set of skills, always learning something new.
-And so here we are.
-This is my 4th attempt at this project?

-## Observations And Questions:
+And so here we are, I think this is my 5th attempt at this project - and it has now morphed into a pet project where I am trying to create a system that not only continuously gather's data in the most efficient way possible - but also provides analytics of the day before's transit network.

+## Purpose Of This Project:
-* [12-29-2023] - Can I interpret traffic patterns from transit GTFS data?
+* [12-29-2023] - Can I create an efficient data collector, and analytics pipeline to interpret day-before metrics from Brampton Transit GTFS data?

-## Procedure:
-1. [12-29-2023] - For All Routes In A Given Transit System, Determine Which Stops A Bus Visits
-2. [01-15-2024] - Create A System That Can Effectively Parse, And Store GTFS Data Into A Database
-3. [01-22-2024] - For A Given Period Of Time, Run System - Gather GTFS Data On A Headless Computer.
-Build In Contingencies!
-4. [02-27-2024] - Memory Issue Identified W/ RPI3.
-Need To Modify Code To Be More Memory Efficient
-4. [03-27-2024] - Having Collected Data, Can I Interpret Basic Temporal Patterns From GTFS Data Collected?
-5. [00-00-2024] - Before we move onto more difficult statistics, can we interpret system outages from the data collected?
+## Goals Of This Project:
+* [11-01-2024] - Create An Efficient Data Collection Pipeline - Have It Running On A Raspberry Pi
+* [12-31-2024] - Create An Equally Efficient Data Analytics System That Determine KPIs From The Day Before's Data

-## Overview Of Code:
+## Overview Of Data Collector Pipeline:
 ### 1. Determining All Bus Routes, And The Order Of Bus Stop Arrivals
 	Layout Of Logic & Concerns:
 	+ Navigate 2: https://www1.brampton.ca/EN/residents/transit/plan-your-trip/Pages/Schedules-andMaps.aspx.
 Parse all bus routes.